 The audit committee comprises Ms Lulama Boyce (Chairperson), Mr Saks Ntombela, Mrs Madichaba Nhlumayo and Dr Hugo Nelson.
 All members of the audit committee serve on the risk committee to ensure there is overlap of members who are fully apprised of the matters under the committees' respective agendas.
-The audit committee met five times during the year, which included the Chief Executive Officer, certain senior executive management, the Chief Financial Officer, the external auditor and the risk assurance manager when required.
+The audit committee met four times during the year, which included the Chief Executive Officer, certain senior executive management, the Chief Financial Officer, the external auditor and the head of internal audit when required.

-The external auditor and the risk assurance manager have unrestricted access to the committee and to its Chairperson.
+The external auditor and the head of internal audit have unrestricted access to the committee and to its Chairperson.
 Ad hoc meetings are held as required.